-If you are dissatisfied with the final outcome, and the College's internal procedures have been exhausted, students can consult OSCCA.
+If you are dissatisfied with the final outcome of the process, and the College's internal procedures have been exhausted, students can consult OSCCA.
 It may also be possible to apply for a review of your case to the Office of the Independent Adjudicator for Higher Education (OIA), an external ombudsman.